UPDATED: JULY 05, 2023 | 3 MIN READ

 Now that you understand the basics of out-of-pocket costs in health insurance, you can start to work toward saving on these costs.
 Every insurance plan balances risk and finances, so your optimal savings may look different from someone else’s depending on your health background and personal life.

-Depending on your income level, you may qualify for cost-sharing reductions to lower your expenses.
+You may qualify for cost-sharing reductions to lower your expenses depending on your income level.
 Should you qualify, you must aim to enroll in a Silver health plan to get the deductions.

 These savings on out-of-pocket costs come from: